Multi-scale Deep Neural Network (MscaleDNN) for Solving Poisson-Boltzmann Equation in Complex Domains: MscaleDNNs for Poisson and Poisson-Boltzmann equations in complex and singular domains

-\subsection{A square domain with many holes}
+\subsubsection{A square domain with many holes}

-To verify the capability of the MscaleDNN for complex domains, we consider a three dimensional cube $[-1, 1]^3$ with 125 holes inside removed, and the holes are centered at a uniform mesh, i.e., $\{-0.8, -0.4, 0, 0.4, 0.8\}^3$, with radiuses randomly sampled from a uniform distribution in $[0,0.15]$.
+To verify the capability of the MscaleDNN for complex domains, we consider a three dimensional cube $[-1, 1]^3$ with 125 holes inside removed as shown in Fig. \ref{func6}, and the holes are centered at a uniform mesh, i.e., $\{-0.8, -0.4, 0, 0.4, 0.8\}^3$, with radii randomly sampled from a uniform distribution in $[0,0.15]$.
 The sample sizes for training DNNs at each training epoch are $2500$ for the outer boundary and $1500$ for the inner holes ($12$ points for each hole).